 - In your resume explain what you have done and why you feel your skill sets are a good match for the profile they are looking for

 - Do your homework about the job profile your applying for.
 Understand the job description well and also alter your resume according to it so that your important skill sets are highlighted.
 But again if you have those skills.
 Do not bluff and be very honest.

 “Should I consider a career in Finance in the Netherlands?”

 The Netherlands and Amsterdam, in particular, are famous for their innovations and digital enhancements around the world.
 India has a mass population of engineers who have ample lucrative opportunities available here.

 There are various great career opportunities in the Netherlands, but primarily for professionals with IT-related skill sets.

 There are a lot of Finance/Accounting jobs in the Netherlands for expats.
 Chartered Accountants/ ACCAs/ CPAs can find opportunities with accounting and auditing firms like the Big 4s.

 It is preferable for an expat to apply after obtaining a certain amount of prior experience (minimum 2-3 years) or else there is not enough motivation for the company to sponsor for your visa.

 If one is searching for a company to also sponsor their visa, then they have to make sure that they have relevant skill sets that are in high demand.

-Some finance-related profiles which are in high demand currently in the Netherlands are Data Analytics, IT audit, Advisory-M&A, SAP Consultants among many others.
+Some finance-related profiles which are in high demand currently in the Netherlands are Data Analytics, IT audit, Advisory-M&A, and SAP Consultants among many others.